numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

       (i.e. ``np.array(...)``).
     * …

-  * Restructure how universal functions functions to:
+  * Restructure how universal functions functions to (NEP 43):

     * make it possible to allow a `~numpy.ufunc` such as ``np.add`` to be extended by user defined datatypes such as Units.